sebawita/KinveyChat/Tutorial/tutorial-07-finishing-touches.md

 ## Congratulations

-And just like that you have created a fully functioning chatbot.
+And just like that, you have created a fully functioning chatbot.
 That can communicate using Natural Language Processing, communicate with the backend to display data, validate user input and save the transaction to the backend.

 There is still more to learn.
-You can find a lot more info the [documentation](https://docs.nativechat.com/).
+You can learn more from the [documentation](https://docs.nativechat.com/).

 ## Homework

-As a bonus, here is the final homework for you.
+As a bonus, here is the final homework for you, which should use a lot of the knowledge that you've learned in this tutorial.

 Before booking the car, you should: